nealrobbins/liferay-docs/develop/commerce/articles/20-segments-and-catalog-rules/catalog-rule-type.markdown

         compileOnly group: "javax.portlet", name: "portlet-api", version: "3.0.0" }

+## Implementing `CPRuleType`

 Next, create a component and implement the interface.
-The example that follows enables returns only products whose product name matches text entered by an administrator while creating the rule.
+Your custom code is likely to be more complex than the example below, which simply matches products to a text string entered on the frontend:

     import java.util.Locale;
     import java.util.Map;